-So for this Mother's Day we want to give our attention to a super cool screen printer named Sharon Tolmachoff, she happens to be the face of Sharon’s Fine Prints on instagram, has a small etsy shop and runs these operations out of Goodyear, AZ.
+So for this Mother's Day we want to give our attention to a super cool screen printer named Sharon Tolmachoff.
+She happens to be the face of Sharon’s Fine Prints on Instagram, has a small Etsy shop, and runs these operations out of Goodyear, AZ.
 Sharon is the oldest of 5 kids and an aunt to 3 really awesome kiddos.
 This print shop has a great story of its beginning in 2003.
 Her dad came home with this giant machine and told Sharon’s mom that they were going to start a screen printing company

 Right then her mom signed her up for classes on different computer programs to make designs for shirts.
-Sharon remembers being 16 sitting in a class full of adults in their mid to late 40’s thinking “this is a job for grownups!”
-She did the graphic designs for a while but with school, softball and working on their family dairy sje didn’t really have a lot of time.
+Sharon remembers being 16 sitting in a class full of adults in their mid to late 40s thinking “this is a job for grownups!”
+She did the graphic designs for a while but with school, softball, and working on their family dairy she didn’t really have a lot of time.
 Her mom was really into it while Sharon was still young.
-Her mom would print for our softball teams, other people’s softball teams, 4-H clubs, golf tournaments and high school events.
+Her mom would print for our softball teams, other people’s softball teams, 4-H clubs, golf tournaments, and high school events.
 She was always drumming up business any chance she got.
 Since she worked a regular 9-5 job she would sometimes be up all night printing.
 Sometimes Sharon remembers a specific time she had a huge last minute order and she and I stayed up until 3 in the morning printing these shirts.

-Sharon just remembers thinking “goodness this so crazy, we are crazy!”
-After high school she went to beauty school made herself a career in doing hair and after doing hair for a decade she decided to explore other options.
-She worked for a mortuary transport company, a moving company as a customer service rep installing furniture into model homes for newly built neighborhoods all over the country and then moved into the nuclear power industry.
+Sharon just remembers thinking “goodness this is so crazy, we are crazy!”
+After high school, she went to beauty school, made herself a career in doing hair and after doing hair for a decade she decided to explore other options.
+She worked for a mortuary transport company, a moving company as a customer service rep installing furniture into model homes for newly built neighborhoods all over the country, and then moved into the nuclear power industry.
 While Sharon was off on her venture finding her way in life her mom slowed down on the whole printing operation.
 All five siblings including Sharon were already grown and doing their own things in life.
 Her mom didn’t have the softball teams to print for anymore or the 4-H groups to make shirts for.
 She also became a grandmother so that took precedence over many things she spent time on.
 But she never sold the equipment.